Home renovations in The Bahamas that bring a building back

 Home renovations in The Bahamas range from a single kitchen or bathroom remodel in Nassau to a full whole-house gut.
 Taurus brings tired Bahamian buildings back to life — heritage façades preserved, mechanical and electrical systems upgraded, and living spaces opened up to the light and the breeze the islands are built for.

-Because we self-perform the major trades, we can renovate room-by-room when you have to keep living in the house, or full-gut when you've moved out and want it done fast.
-Either way you get one crew, a fixed-price quote and a clear sequence — not a rotating cast of subcontractors leaving the job half-finished.
+Because we manage the major phases, we can renovate room-by-room when you have to keep living in the house, or full-gut when you've moved out and want it done fast.
+Either way you get one crew, a clear build quote and a clear sequence — not a rotating cast of subcontractors leaving the job half-finished.

 From a kitchen renovation that finally fits how you cook, to a bathroom remodel that handles the humidity, to a complete reconfiguration of an older Nassau home, the remodeling is planned around how you actually use the space.